Set up a cluster

 Provide a name for your first monitoring environment and set up an administrator account.
 Once finished, click Next.
 You will be logged in and directed to the Cluster Management Console.
 A default domain is generated, which should be used instead of the IP address for secure (HTTPS) connection.

-From the menu of the Cluster Management Console, click Environments to view your newly created environment.
+In the Dynatrace menu, go to Environments to view your newly created environment.
 Select your environment and then click Go to environment to access the environment's web UI.
 You can later create additional environments.